YourGroceryFinder/.github/profile/README.md

 >
 >Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

+# Show communication with group and stake holders

 ## 8. Proffessional
 >
 >Clarification: